 ...the team is trying to make progress on the Value Stream.
 Something has come up which hinders progress.
-It is not handled immediately by the people affected.
-But it needs to be handled.
-Impediments are by nature exceptional; outside the normal course of events.
-They are unexpected.
+The affected people do not handle the problem immediately, but it must be handled to remove constraints to progress.

 ✥ ✥ ✥

 Team members often run into things that impede their progress.
 Fixing them at the moment may not be possible, practical, and/or in the best interest of the organization or team.
-For example, internal or external events can impact a development team’s work on the Sprint Backlog, causing it to slow down.
+For example, internal or external events can impact a development team’s work on the Product Roadmap, causing it to slow down.
 It may be advisable to fix a problem immediately, but that takes time away from making progress on the Sprint Backlog.
-(See Organizational Pattern, Someone Always Makes Progress.)
+(See Someone Always Makes Progress.)

 On the other hand, if you don’t resolve an impediment immediately, it can shift from being an acute problem to a chronic problem; something you just live with and kind of ignore.